DYF-AI/MachineLearning-cpp/README.md

 # MachineLearning-cxx
-A library of machine learning algorithms based on CPP We will rewrite the top ten machine learning algorithms in C++。
+A library of machine learning algorithms based on CPP We will rewrite the top ten machine learning algorithms in C++.

+TODO：
 - kmeans
 - LR
 - Logistic